DevanB/w1-wgw/README.md

 ## To Do

+### Index Page

 0. Active classNames on links in header
+1. On hover, zoom into photo on index, 4 highlight boxes

+## Technical To Do

-1. Manifest
+0. Manifest
-2. Offline/PWA
+1. Offline/PWA
-3. SEO
+2. SEO
-4. Sitemap
+3. Sitemap